afwoa/afwoa.github.io/src/content/accession/application/exigencies/_index.md

 Once you have all documents completed, you will upload them via a website called AFCEP.
 It can be a bit of a time consuming hassle to get access to AFCEP, so it is highly recommended that you begin the process of requesting an account as early as possible.

 More information coming soon...

+## Training Record

+Please know and ensure your training records are up to date in the various systems of record.
+Don't meet the requirements, fail to have it reflected properly, and get passed over because of that.

+In addition to workrole certifications, ensure that Talent Marketplace has an up to date list of all training, certifications, etc.